BolajiAyodeji/bolajiayodeji.com/content/rd/http-status-codes-and-their-meanings.md

 **HTTP status 403 - Forbidden**<br> This is a permissions issue.
-You often encounter this error when no index file (.htm, .html or .php) is present and the directory listing is off for a folder in the Web space (Line “Options -Indexes” in a .htaccess file).
+You often encounter this error when no index file (.htm, .html or .php) is present and the directory listing is off for a folder in the Web space (Line "Options -Indexes" in a .htaccess file).
 Sometimes user authentication was provided, but the authenticated user is not permitted to view the content of the folder or file.
 Other times the operation is forbidden to all users.
 Sometimes this error occurs